23rd Annual Crape Myrtle Parade & Fireworks

 The Crape Myrtle Capital of Texas will be in full-bloom and ready to celebrate Independence Day with the 23rd Annual Crape Myrtle Parade & Fireworks.

 The patriotic celebration will kick-off on Saturday, July 3, at 10 a.m. with a hometown parade.
-The parade will start at College Street and head north to Marvin Avenue, west on Marvin Avenue to Brown Street, then north on Brown Street ending at Lumpkins Stadium parking lot.
+The parade will start at College Street and East Marvin, head west on Marvin Avenue to Brown Street, then north on Brown Street ending at Lumpkins Stadium parking lot.

 In 1997, the Texas State Legislature designated Waxahachie as the “Crape Myrtle Capital of Texas.”
 Each summer, the city’s historic streets are lined with hundreds of beautiful crape myrtles in full bloom.